mhasse1/rcforge/docs/rcforge-v0.3.0-redesign.md

 - Supports a flexible, discoverable interface for system and user utilities

-- while the utility scripts written to support rc will have the .sh extension, execution from within rc will not require or list the .sh extension.
+- While the utility scripts written to support rc will have the .sh extension, execution from within rc will not require or list the .sh extension.
 For example, `htttheaders.sh` would be executed as `rc httpheaders example.com` and would be listed as

   ​	`httpheaders   Retrieves and displays HTTP headers for the specified URL`